PresentLocation/PHP-MySQL-CRUD-Starter/1-readMeFirst.md

 ### Look, feel, and function

-When we envision, design, and code web experiences, we can categorize our objectives into two general categories:
+When we envision, design, and code web experiences, the process we undertake pursues objectives that typically organize into three general categories:

 1. What the experience looks like
 2. What the experience feel like
 3. What the experience does

-In user experience terms, these three areas of concern are referred in shorthand as look, feel, and function.
+In "user experience" terms, these three areas of concern are referred in shorthand as *look, feel,* and *function*.

 When we are learning about CRUD, PHP, and MySQL, primarily we are learning how to achieve new levels of function.
+Because when we use CRUD, PHP, and MySQL to control what information does in a web experience, we are transforming the possibilies of information.
+Without CRUD, PHP, and MySQL, information is *static*.
+With CRUD, PHP, and MySQL, information becomes *dynamic*.

 ### Static versus dynamic